 Yorkshire Friends Holiday School is an annual gathering for around a hundred 13-18 year olds.
 Each year we build a vibrant, respectful community and organise a mixture of activities – both fun and thought provoking.

-We are pleased to announce that Yorkshire Friends Holiday School will once again be held at Bootham School in York, in August 2018.
-Dates will be confirmed shortly.
+We are pleased to announce that Yorkshire Friends Holiday School will once again be held at Bootham School in York, from Sunday 19th to Sunday 26th August 2018.

 The gathering takes the form of a residential week.
 It is a Quaker event and most of our participants are from Quaker families or have Quaker connections in Yorkshire or in Ireland (where we have long established historic links).
 We welcome all participants regardless of background as we build our close community over the week.

 YFHS becomes your home for a week - a bubble to escape the world at large and enjoy time with some fantastic people of a similar age.

 It's my favorite week of my year.
 The people are amazing and I never want to leave!

 Don't be fooled by the name 'Yorkshire'!
 Although primarily we cater for young people with a connection to Quakers in Yorkshire, we have long established links with Friends in Ireland - there is always a strong Irish contingent - and we regularly welcome people from beyond the British Isles.

 You do not have to be a Quaker to come to Holiday School - for some young people, Holiday School is the first place they experience a Quaker Meeting for Worship.
 If you would like to know more about Quakers, please visit our links page here.